Robert Baratheon

-Robert Baratheon is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin, and its television adaptation Game of Thrones, where he is portrayed by English actor Mark Addy.
+Robert Baratheon is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin and its television adaptation Game of Thrones, where he is portrayed by English actor Mark Addy.

 Introduced in 1996's A Game of Thrones, Robert is the eldest son and heir of Lord Steffon Baratheon.
-He is a close friend to Ned Stark, both being wards of Lord Jon Arryn.
-After his betrothed Lyanna Stark was allegedly kidnapped by prince Rhaegar Targaryen, Robert, Ned and Jon started a rebellion against the "Mad King" Aerys II Targaryen.
+He is a close friend to Ned Stark, and both of them were wards of Lord Jon Arryn.
+After his betrothed Lyanna Stark was allegedly kidnapped by Prince Rhaegar Targaryen, and Eddard's father and brother were murdered by Rhaegar's father, the "Mad King" Aerys II Targaryen, Robert, Ned, and Jon started a rebellion.
 After crushing the Targaryen dynasty and winning the war, during which Lyanna died, Robert took the Iron Throne.
-He married Tywin Lannister's daughter Cersei to ensure political stability.
+He married Tywin Lannister's daughter, Cersei, to ensure political stability.
 Although Robert's reign is relatively peaceful, he proves to be an ineffective ruler.
-He is unhappy in both his marriage to Cersei, whom he abuses, and his responsibilities as king, and lives a life of infidelity and wanton excess.
-He fathers many bastards, and is unaware that his three children with Cersei had been fathered by her twin brother Jaime Lannister.
+He is unhappy in his marriage to Cersei, whom he abuses, and his responsibilities as king, and lives a life of infidelity and wanton excess.
+He fathers many bastards and is unaware that his three children with Cersei had been fathered by her twin brother Jaime Lannister.

 Although Robert dies in the first novel, the legacy of his rebellion and reign continues to have a great impact on the contemporary events of Westeros.
-His death creates a power vacuum in which his brothers and Cersei's eldest son Joffrey fight for control of the Seven Kingdoms while Robb Stark and Balon Greyjoy fight for secession, known as the War of Five Kings.
+His death creates a power vacuum in which his brothers and Cersei's eldest son, Joffrey, fight for control of the Seven Kingdoms while Robb Stark and Balon Greyjoy fight for secession, known as the War of Five Kings.

+According to Martin, Robert is based on the 15th century English King Edward IV.

 Character background

 Robert Baratheon was the oldest son and heir of Lord Steffon Baratheon and Lady Cassana Estermont.
 In his youth, he was the ward of Jon Arryn and was raised at the Eyrie alongside Eddard Stark, with whom he was closer than his brothers.
-When he was 16, his parents drowned and died during a storm, and he became the Lord of Storm's End.
-He was betrothed to Ned's younger sister Lyanna, with whom he was madly (and unrequitedly) in love.
-After Lyanna disappeared with Rhaegar Targaryen, and the execution of Eddard's father, Rickard and brother, Brandon Stark King Aerys II called for Robert and Ned's heads.
+When he was 16, his parents drowned during a storm, and he became the Lord of Storm's End.
+He was betrothed to Ned's younger sister Lyanna, with whom he was madly in love (and unrequitedly).
+After Lyanna disappeared with Rhaegar Targaryen and the execution of Eddard's father, Rickard, and brother, Brandon Stark, King Aerys II called for Robert and Ned's heads.
 Jon Arryn refused and began what is now called Robert's Rebellion.
 Robert played a key role in the downfall of the Targaryen dynasty and killed Rhaegar in single combat.
 He married Cersei Lannister to ensure House Lannister's support for his rule.